Painful intelligence: What AI can tell us about human suffering: Agents, states, and goals

 In order to choose its actions, the agent should have some kind of a model of how the world works, where the agent itself is seen as a part of the ``world'' modelled.
 The model expresses the agent's beliefs of what the world is typically like, and how the world changes from one moment to another, in particular as a function of the actions the agent takes.

 AI research uses a very abstract kind of a world model based on the concept of a \textit{state}, where each possible configuration of the world is one state.
 For example, if a cleaning robot is in the corner of a room, facing south, and there is only a single speck of dust in the room, at exactly two meters east from the robot, that is one state, we can call it state \#1.
 If the agent finds itself 10~cm further to the west, it is in another state, say state \#2; likewise, if another speck of dust appears in the room, that means the agent is in state \#3 (and if the speck of dust appears \textit{and} the agent is 10~cm further to the west, that is yet another state).
-In the simplest case, such a world model has states which are categorical, or discrete; in other words, there is a finite number of possible states.
-This is a very classical AI approach, but we will see alternatives in later chapters.
+In the simplest case, such a world model has states which are categorical, or discrete; in other words, there is a finite number of possible states.\footnote{Or, if the number of states is infinite, it is restricted to what is called countably infinite, which is the ``smallest'' kind of infinity, meaning that the states can be indexed by integers.} This is a very classical AI approach, but we will see alternatives in later chapters.

 Any effects of the agent's actions can now be described in terms of moving from one state to another, called state transitions.
 Indeed, in addition to knowing what the states of the world are like, the agent should know something about the transitions between the states caused by its actions.
 If it finds itself in state \#1 and decides to move forward, does it find itself in state \#2, or \#47, or something else?
 If the agent's world model can predict the effects of its actions in terms of transitions from one state to another, it is ready to start taking actions.